horse purslane

 distribution black pigweed in australia

-Horse purslane, Giant or Black Pigweed is a warm season prostrate annual broadleaf weed.
+Horse purslane, is also known as Giant or Black Pigweed, and is a warm season prostrate annual broadleaf weed.
 This weed is not the same as Pigweed or Common Purslane (Portulaca oleracea).
-Horse purslane has stalked leaves and pinkish purple flowers, whereas Common Purslane has yellow, 5 petalled flowers.

-Horse Purslane is up to 40 cm long and can form a dense vegetative mat.
+Horse Purslane is up to 40 cm long, and forms a dense vegetative mat.
 Due to its highly competitive nature, it is classed as a noxious weed in the sub-tropics and tropics.
 This is due to its negative impacts on the yield of many crops.

 It is widespread throughout QLD, Northern and Central NSW, the NT, and in Northern and North-western WA.